FAQs - Portfolio and Investment

 The Company's safety measures for the existing fleet are robust and significant, not only to ensure continued uptime for its assets but also to protect those working on site.
 As more capacity is added to the Company's portfolio and its global BESS fleet, it is key that correct health and safety standards are maintained and supported by appropriate regulations and widely available guidance.

 Newer projects are being retrofitted with electrolyte vapour detection (additional mitigation through hardware to avoid thermal runaway).
 This measure, in conjunction with a robust health and safety strategy, mitigates fire risk.
-The 2024 ESG & Sustainability report, to be released in the first week of September, will have more detailed information regarding health and safety.
+More information about health and safety can be found in the2024 ESG & Sustainability report.

 Lower battery prices affect the portfolio in numerous ways.
 For both operational and construction assets, a reduction in battery prices would result in lower repowering costs.
 Increasing the duration of some of the Company's assets also contributes to the economic case of retrofitting, as lithium-ion cells and battery packs represent the largest equipment cost required to add additional duration to existing sites.
 The Investment Manager remains cognisant of market conditions, particularly with the lack of availability of equity capital and the high cost of debt.
 The Company will build out its operational capacity of over 750 MW; anything beyond this is dependent on a series of variables, including debt costs, equity availability, capex costs, falling lithium costs, market opportunities, and revenue levels.